 The Exped Synmat Mega 12 comes in 4 different sizes, see more in the specifications below, but they all share some common features.
 For example, the thickness is the same in all of them, 12 cm.
 All these pads are inflatable and insulated, suitable for 4 seasons and for very low temperatures.

-This pad has the R value of 5.3.
-With this, it is in the middle of the scale which typically goes from 1 to 10 (but there are pads with a much higher R value).
+This pad has an R-value of 5.3.
+With this, it is in the middle of the scale which typically goes from 1 to 10 (but there are pads with a much higher R-value).
 In general, it is accepted that R>4 is suitable for all seasons.
-More about the R value you can read in my another text about sleeping pads.
+More about the R-value you can read in my another text about sleeping pads.

 This pad is suitable for temperatures as low as -4 °F, which corresponds to -20 °C.